goethe-tcs/tcs.uni-frankfurt.de/content/projects/_index.md

 ### Prerequisites

-- You must have **successfully completed most coursework**, including a [course on scientific writing](https://www.starkerstart.uni-frankfurt.de/100074566/).
+- You must have **successfully completed most coursework**, including [the course on scientific writing](https://www.starkerstart.uni-frankfurt.de/100074566/) offered by _Schreibzentrum_ of Goethe University Frankfurt.
 - If you want to write a Master's thesis, you must have attended at least two advanced courses and/or seminars in discrete mathematics or theoretical computer science.
 - Specific topics may have additional prerequisites.